 - Class teachers are always happy to discuss your child’s needs if you have questions or concerns between more formal meetings.
 Please speak to them directly to arrange this.

-- An appointment can be made with the SENDCo (Mrs Curry) to discuss support in more detail if required.
+- An appointment can be made with the SENDCo (Mrs Utley) to discuss support in more detail if required.

 - IPTs (Individual Pupil Tracker Plans) will be shared with you.